dfuse-io/docs/content/guides/eosio/tutorials/_index.md

 protocol: EOS
 ---

-In this section, you will find the list of tutorials currently written when you can more easily map your use case to one or more dfuse concepts under a concrete code repository.
+In this section, you will find the list of tutorials currently written, alowing you to easily map your use case to one or more dfuse concepts under a concrete code repository.

 - [Push Notifications]({{< ref "/guides/eosio/tutorials/push-notifications" >}}) (<small>Keywords: dfuse Stream, golang, mobile</small>)